benjaminjack/enzyme_distance/README.md

 This repository contains all scripts and data required to reproduce the analysis in the following paper:

 I have tried to automate as much of the pipeline as possible.
 However, since many portions of the pipeline would need to be run on a cluster to be practical, the pipeline is broken into several steps that need to be manually completed.
-See "run_pipeline.sh" for an example of how all of the scripts from parts I, II, and III can be stitched together for a single protein.
+See "scripts/tacc/run_pipeline.sh" for an example of how all of the scripts from parts I, II, and III can be stitched together for a single protein.
+Also note that the steps below only describe the enzyme analyses, not the non-enzyme analyses.

 ## Part 0: Dependencies